A to Z Guide

 LOST AND FOUND

-All items found within the stadium during a game should be turned into Guest Services as soon as they are found.
-Guests may call to report a lost item or to claim an item that is in our Lost and Found by calling (775) 334 7050.
+All items found within the stadium during a game should be turned into the Security Office as soon as they are found.
+Guests may call to report a lost item or to claim an item that is in our Lost and Found by calling (775) 544-1083 or (775) 334-7008.

 Please take all lost children/adults to Guest Services.
 Guests should report any missing person to an Usher.
 A Guest Services Office Representative will work closely with all game personnel to help locate missing individual(s).